 “In many cases, the top level of the manufacturers don’t know down in the lower levels of the supply base where vulnerability may exist,” Cole said yesterday in a phone interview.
 “This was one of the factors in the tsunami and earthquake.”

-TI Automotive and competitors including Cooper-Standard Automotive Inc. (COSH), Martinrea International Inc. (MRE), and Rayconnect Inc. are holding a summit involving automakers and large suppliers about the shortage on April 17, according to the letter.
+TI Automotive and competitors including Cooper-Standard Automotive Inc. (COSH:US), Martinrea International Inc. (MRE), and Rayconnect Inc. are holding a summit involving automakers and large suppliers about the shortage on April 17, according to the letter.
 The meeting will be moderated by the Automotive Industry Action Group in Southfield, Michigan.

 Joel Karczewski, director of commercial development for the Automotive Industry Action Group, deferred to TI Automotive for comment about the summit.
 Buscemi, the TI spokesman, had no immediate comment.